valkey-io/valkey-doc/docs/interact/programmability/lua-debugging.md

 ## Logging from scripts

-The `redis.debug()` command is a powerful debugging facility that can be called inside the Valkey Lua script in order to log things into the debug
+The `server.debug()` command is a powerful debugging facility that can be called inside the Valkey Lua script in order to log things into the debug
 console: